 Step 2 – Pour the hot water into the bowl.

 Pour the hot water directly into the bowl.
 You are advised not to use boiling water so as not to spoil the ceramic of the toilet bowl.
 Pouring boiling water leads to the sudden expansion of the ceramic hence cracking.

 Step 3 – Test Flush

 Flush your toilet to ascertain that the clog is cleared

 If the operation was successful the water should drain with ease.
 If the water does not drain it means the operation was not successful.
 You can repeat again the process again.
 If the water still does not drain you can try out other methods discussed here or call a plumber for further help.

 Method 3: Breaking up the clog with a hanger

 Requirements: Coat hanger, Pliers, Piece of rag/clothing, Duct tape, Gloves, Trash bin.

 This is an eco-friendly way of removing clogs since no chemicals are involved.
-Use of chemicals poses a great risk to your drains and ceramic.
+The use of chemicals poses a great risk to your drains and ceramic.

 When you use chemicals, they are washed to the sewers where they may pose harm to any form of life existing there.
 Almost every house has hangers for hanging clothes.
 They come in handy when a plunger is missing and your toilet needs some unclogging.

 Step 1 – Undo the twisted part of the hanger.

-Using the pliers unwind the hanger apart from the hook.
+Using the pliers unwinds the hanger apart from the hook.
 The hook is the part that actually hangs on the wall.

 After you have unwounded it, straighten it, so you have a straight wire with a hooker on the other end.
 The hooked part will act as the handle.